Life Is Strange (video game): Awards

 The developers accept the audience award at the 2016 GDC Awards.

 In 2015, PlayStation Official Magazine recognized Life Is Strange in its Best Episodic Adventure category and Episode 2's conclusion in the Best Moment category.
-The end of Episode 2 was also runner-up for Best Moment or Sequence in Giant Bomb's 2015 Game of the Year Awards.
-The game ranked first on Vultures Top 10 video games of 2015, second on Red Bull Games' Top 10 video games of 2015, fourth on Vice Canadas Top 20 video games of 2015, seventh on Polygon's Games of the Year 2015, eighth on Ars Technica's best video games of 2015, and tenth on Eurogamer's Top 10 video games of 2015 lists.
+The end of Episode 2 was also runner-up for Best Moment or Sequence in Giant Bombs 2015 Game of the Year Awards.
+The game ranked first on Vultures Top 10 video games of 2015, second on Red Bull Games' Top 10 video games of 2015, fourth on Vice Canadas Top 20 video games of 2015, seventh on Polygons Games of the Year 2015, eighth on Ars Technicas best video games of 2015, and tenth on Eurogamers Top 10 video games of 2015 lists.
 New Statesman also named it Best Game on their Top 10 video games of 2015 list, while Apple labeled it Game of the Year at its Best of 2016 awards.
-At Destructoid's Best of 2015 Awards, Life Is Strange was nominated for Best Xbox One Game.
+At Destructoids Best of 2015 Awards, Life Is Strange was nominated for Best Xbox One Game.
 It was runner-up for Best Adventure Game at Hardcore Gamers Best of 2015 Awards.
 PlayStation Blog's Best of 2015 nominated the game for Best PS4 Game, and chose it as runner-up in the Best Story, Best Soundtrack, and Best Digital-Only Release classifications.
 It won New Games IP – PC/console and Use of Narrative at the Develop Industry Excellence Awards in 2015.
 At the Global Game Awards, Episode 1 won Best Adventure and Best Original Game, and came in second place for Best Story and Game of the Year.